BrandonHe/sdl_android_guides/docs/Getting Started/Using AOA Protocol/index.md

-#Incorporating Android Open Accessory Protocol
+#Using Android Open Accessory Protocol
 Incorporating AOA into an SDL-enabled app allows it to communicate to a module over USB.
 This guide will assume the SDL library is already integrated into the app.

 We will make changes to: